Nick Kyrgios: Playing style

 Kyrgios has been described as having an unusually aggressive game.
 While growing up, he was overweight, asthmatic, and has stated he "had to work out a way to be more aggressive than the average player".
 Former British no. 1 John Lloyd described watching Kyrgios as a "pleasure" because of "the mixture and the flair", adding that his character is one which attracts fans.
-The Guardian has described his playing style as "powerfully flamboyant, sometimes ridiculously-brilliant game, which is something to behold".
+The Guardian has described his playing style as "powerfully flamboyant, sometimes ridiculously brilliant game, which is something to behold".

-In 2017, the ATP rated Kyrgios as the fifth best server in the history of professional tennis – with better results than current players such as Novak Djokovic and Roger Federer.
-He reaches speeds up to 230 km/h and wins 78.8% of his first-serve points.
-His second serve is also one of the best on the ATP Tour and often hit at above 200 km/h.
-He sometimes tries for aces, on both his first and second serves.
-Goran Ivanišević has said "[Kyrgios] is a tennis genius.
-You can't prepare for Nick Kyrgios, he is the best server in the game by far.
-It's impossible to create tactics [against him]."